MaheshAdagatla/Imperial-Capstone/Methodology.md

-Methodology.md
-1. Purpose of This Document
+##Purpose of This Document

-This document records the methodological reasoning behind the Black-Box Optimisation (BBO) Capstone Project and how that reasoning evolved over successive rounds.
-Rather than describing a single fixed algorithm, it documents an adaptive optimisation strategy that changed as more evidence was gathered and the remaining query budget decreased.
-The aim is to allow another researcher to understand not only what was done, but why the approach changed over time and how those changes were justified.
+This document describes the methodological reasoning behind the Black-Box Optimisation (BBO) Capstone Project and how that reasoning evolved over thirteen weeks of sequential optimisation.
+Rather than presenting a single fixed algorithm, it documents an adaptive strategy that changed in response to observed data, surrogate behaviour, and a progressively shrinking query budget.

-2. Problem Understanding
+The intention is to make the optimisation process transparent and reproducible.
+A reader should be able to understand not only what decisions were made at each stage, but why those decisions were justified at the time, given the available evidence and constraints.

+##Problem Framing and Constraints

-The task is to optimise unknown, expensive-to-evaluate functions under a strict query budget.
-Each function can only be queried a limited number of times, and no assumptions are made about smoothness, modality, or noise beyond what can be inferred from observations.
-Because early decisions strongly shape later outcomes, the optimisation strategy must balance information gathering with performance improvement and adapt as uncertainty reduces.
+The core task is to optimise unknown, expensive-to-evaluate functions under a strict and limited evaluation budget.
+Each function can only be queried sequentially, and no assumptions are made about its analytical form, smoothness, modality, or noise beyond what can be inferred from observed data.

-3. Initial Strategy (Early Rounds: Broad Exploration) Modelling Choice
+Early decisions strongly influence later outcomes because each query permanently consumes part of the budget.
+This makes the optimisation problem inherently path-dependent.
+As a result, the strategy must balance learning about the function’s structure with improving performance, and must adapt continuously as uncertainty reduces and remaining opportunities narrow.

+Because the number of available evaluations is extremely small relative to the dimensionality of some functions, the methodology prioritises data efficiency, uncertainty awareness, and robustness over aggressive optimisation.

+Initial Strategy: Early Rounds and Broad Exploration

+In the early rounds, the primary objective was to gain a coarse but reliable understanding of each function’s global behaviour.
+At this stage, uncertainty was high and the cost of premature exploitation was severe.

-In the early rounds, Gaussian Processes (GPs) were selected as the primary surrogate model due to their strong performance in low-data settings and their ability to quantify predictive uncertainty.
-A Matérn kernel was used to remain flexible to both smooth and moderately rough response surfaces.
+Gaussian Processes were selected as the initial surrogate model due to their strong performance in low-data regimes and their ability to provide calibrated predictive uncertainty.
+A Matérn kernel was used to allow flexibility across a range of smoothness assumptions without overcommitting to a highly smooth response surface.

-At this stage, the goal was coverage rather than precision.
-The GP was treated primarily as a tool for understanding the global structure of the function rather than for precise optimisation.

-Acquisition Behaviour

-Early acquisition emphasised exploration.
-Uncertainty-aware acquisition functions were prioritised so that regions with high predictive variance would be sampled, even if their predicted mean was modest.
-This reduced the risk of prematurely committing to a suboptimal region and helped identify whether the function exhibited strong boundary effects, symmetry, or flat regions.
+During this phase, the surrogate model was treated primarily as an exploratory tool rather than an optimiser.
+Acquisition behaviour emphasised uncertainty-aware sampling, prioritising regions with high predictive variance even when predicted performance was modest.
+This helped reveal whether promising regions were isolated or persistent, whether boundary effects were present, and whether the function exhibited large flat or weakly informative regions.

-4. Intermediate Strategy (Mid Rounds: Structured Exploration) Motivation for Change

-By the mid rounds, repeated evaluations began to reveal consistent patterns:

-Certain regions were repeatedly high-performing.

-Some input dimensions appeared weakly influential.

-Purely global exploration produced diminishing returns.
+The emphasis was on coverage rather than precision.
+Accepting short-term suboptimal evaluations was viewed as a necessary cost to reduce structural uncertainty and avoid early lock-in to misleading local optima.

+Intermediate Strategy: Structured Exploration and Model Enrichment

+As the dataset grew, repeated evaluations began to reveal stable patterns.
+Certain regions consistently outperformed others, while some input dimensions appeared to have limited influence on the output.
+At the same time, purely global exploration produced diminishing informational returns.

-These observations motivated a shift toward structured exploration.
+These observations motivated a shift toward more structured exploration.
+The goal was no longer to understand the entire domain equally, but to focus learning effort where it was most likely to improve final performance.

-Dual-Surrogate Introduction

-A neural network (NN) surrogate was introduced alongside the GP.
-The GP retained responsibility for uncertainty estimation and global guidance, while the NN provided a more flexible approximation of complex or non-stationary behaviour.
-At this stage, the NN was not trusted for global search, but it proved useful for comparing candidates already deemed promising.
+At this stage, a neural network surrogate was introduced alongside the Gaussian Process.
+The GP continued to provide uncertainty estimates and global guidance, while the neural network offered a more flexible approximation capable of capturing nonlinear or non-stationary behaviour that the GP might smooth over.

-Feature Sensitivity Analysis

-Feature importance estimates were extracted from both models:
+The neural network was not used as a standalone optimiser.
+Instead, it was employed as a comparative model, useful for ranking candidate points that had already passed a GP-based screening stage.
+This division of labour reduced the risk of overfitting while still extracting additional structure from the data.

-GP length scales were interpreted as relevance indicators.

-NN input gradients were used to assess local sensitivity.

-Rather than removing dimensions, less influential features were implicitly down-weighted during candidate generation.
-This preserved the full input structure while improving sampling efficiency.
+Feature relevance became an explicit part of the methodology during this phase.
+GP kernel length scales were interpreted as indicators of dimension importance, while neural network input gradients provided local sensitivity estimates.
+Rather than removing dimensions outright, less influential features were implicitly down-weighted during candidate generation.
+This preserved the full input space while improving sampling efficiency and reducing noise from weak dimensions.

-5. Transition Strategy (Later Rounds: Exploration → Exploitation) Budget Awareness
+Transition to Exploitation: Budget Awareness and Focused Search

-As approximately 60–70% of the query budget was consumed, the optimisation objective shifted.
-The emphasis moved from learning the global structure of the function to refining the best regions already identified.
-At this point, continued broad exploration was unlikely to outperform focused refinement.
+Once a majority of the query budget had been consumed, the optimisation objective shifted again.
+At this point, continued broad exploration was unlikely to outperform focused refinement of already promising regions.

-Two-Stage Candidate Selection
+The strategy transitioned from structured exploration toward controlled exploitation.
+This transition was driven by explicit budget awareness rather than a fixed iteration count.
+Decisions were evaluated in terms of opportunity cost, with late-stage exploratory queries requiring stronger justification.

-A two-stage selection process was adopted:

-A large candidate set was evaluated using the GP with a reduced exploration weight.

-A smaller shortlist was re-ranked using the NN’s predicted mean.

-This approach retained uncertainty awareness while increasingly favouring high-mean regions.
+A two-stage candidate selection process was adopted more systematically.
+In the first stage, a relatively large pool of candidates was evaluated using the GP with a reduced exploration weight.
+In the second stage, a smaller shortlist was re-ranked using the neural network’s predicted mean.
+This approach preserved uncertainty awareness while increasingly favouring high-performing regions.

-6. Current Strategy (Final Rounds: Controlled Exploitation) Localised Candidate Sampling
+The interaction between the two models acted as a form of internal validation.
+Candidates favoured by both surrogates were treated as lower-risk exploitation steps, while disagreements prompted either conservative exploration or rejection, depending on remaining budget.

+Final Strategy: Controlled Exploitation and Local Refinement

 In the final rounds, candidate generation was restricted to a local neighbourhood around the current best-known solution.
-The sampling radius was progressively reduced to control exploitation and avoid overly greedy steps.
-Feature importance continued to shape how tightly each dimension was sampled.
+The sampling radius was progressively reduced to concentrate evaluations where marginal gains were most likely.

+Feature importance estimates continued to influence how tightly each dimension was sampled.
+More influential dimensions retained wider local variation, while weaker dimensions were narrowed more aggressively.
+This reflected an implicit dimensionality reduction without removing variables from the model.
-Acquisition Tuning

-The GP acquisition function was made deliberately more exploitative by lowering the uncertainty coefficient.
-This reflects increased confidence in the surrogate models and the high cost of exploratory queries late in the budget.
+Acquisition behaviour was deliberately made more exploitative by lowering uncertainty coefficients in the GP.
+This reflected increased confidence in the surrogate models and recognition that late-stage exploratory failures were unlikely to be recoverable within the remaining budget.

-Role of the Neural Network

-The NN now plays a decisive role in fine-grained selection.
-Rather than guiding exploration, it acts as a local ranking mechanism within a carefully chosen region.
-This mirrors practical optimisation settings where coarse global models hand off to local refiners near convergence.
+At this stage, the neural network played a decisive role in fine-grained ranking rather than exploration.
+Its role resembled that of a local optimiser operating within a region already validated by the GP.
+This mirrors practical optimisation workflows where global models hand off to local refiners near convergence.

-7. Hyperparameter Adaptation Across Rounds
+Hyperparameter Adaptation Across the Project

-Hyperparameters were adjusted dynamically rather than fixed:

-Candidate pool sizes decreased over time.

-Exploration weights were reduced steadily.

-Local sampling radii were introduced and tightened.
+Throughout the thirteen weeks, hyperparameters were treated as adaptive controls rather than fixed design choices.
+Candidate pool sizes were gradually reduced, exploration weights were steadily lowered, and local sampling radii were introduced and tightened over time.

-NN batch sizes were reduced to emphasise sharper local decisions.

-These changes were guided by observed convergence behaviour rather than predefined schedules.
+Neural network training parameters were also adjusted, with batch sizes reduced in later rounds to stabilise local decisions and avoid excessive smoothing.
+These changes were guided by observed surrogate behaviour, convergence diagnostics, and diminishing marginal improvements rather than predefined schedules.

+This adaptive tuning reflects a key methodological principle of the project: optimisation under severe constraints benefits more from responsive adjustment than from rigid optimisation pipelines.

-8. Reflections and Limitations
+Reflections, Assumptions, and Limitations

-This evolving methodology assumes that local smoothness exists near good solutions and that feature relevance inferred from limited data is meaningful.
-While the adaptive strategy reduces wasted queries, it may still miss isolated global optima or underperform on highly deceptive landscapes.
-These risks were mitigated through controlled, rather than greedy, exploitation in the final rounds.
+The methodology assumes that local smoothness exists near good solutions and that feature relevance inferred from limited data is meaningful.
+While the adaptive strategy reduces wasted queries and improves stability, it may still miss isolated global optima or underperform on highly deceptive landscapes.

+These risks were mitigated through cautious transitions rather than abrupt shifts, and by retaining small amounts of exploration even in the final rounds.
+The resulting approach favours robustness, interpretability, and controlled convergence over aggressive optimisation, aligning with realistic constraints encountered in real-world ML and optimisation problems.